 So whether a new customer or an existing customer, having a solid customer engagement strategy post-appointment matters.
 Here are some ways banks and credit unions can engage their customers and members after an appointment:

 Set an appointment schedule.
 When it comes to banking, your customers and members want to work with trusted experts.
 From the moment your staff meets with a customer for an appointment, they should ask when they want to book their next appointment.
-As a go-to appointment offer, your staff could mention that many have enjoyed a one-to-one appointment to review all available products and services to them.
-Of course, if they want to book an appointment for a specific service, they might need to meet with another staff member who is an expert in the area, but having them on a remote video appointment or in-person is the perfect time to build trust and show that your bank or credit union cares to help them make their next financial move.
+As a go-to appointment offer, your staff could mention that many other customers have enjoyed a one-to-one appointment to review all available products and services.
+Of course, if they want to book an appointment for a specific service, they might need to meet with another staff member who is an expert in the area, but making the ask during a remote video appointment or in-person appointment is the perfect time to do so.
+This will help build trust and show that your bank or credit union cares to help them make their next financial move.

 Thank them for their time.
 Immediately following the appointment, your staff should follow up with a quick message - either via email or text - to thank them for their time.
 A thank you goes a long way!
 An automated thank you message is a great way to ensure your customers receive this right away.